agentmorris/MegaDetector/megadetector.md

 If you know of other validation studies that have been published, [let us know](mailto:cameratraps@lila.science)!

-P.S.
+### One more reminder about evaluations on someone else's data

 Really, don't trust results from one ecosystem and assume they will hold in another.
 [This paper](https://openaccess.thecvf.com/content_ECCV_2018/html/Beery_Recognition_in_Terra_ECCV_2018_paper.html) is about just how catastrophically bad AI models for camera trap images <i>can</i> fail to generalize to new locations.
 We hope that's not the case with MegaDetector!
 But don't assume.

 ## What is MegaDetector bad at?